petervekony/letsplay/README.md

 ```
 It also contains a cookie named "letsplay" for the authentication.
 Postman saves this cookie by default and uses it in any future requests, with other tools you might have to manually add the cookie.

+### Sign-out

+Empty POST request to the */api/auth/signout* endpoint will log the user out and prompt the client's device to remove the authentication cookie.

 ## User endpoints

 ### Get All Users